SCOPE OF THIS CHAPTER

 This chapter provides the steps for how to undertake a strategy discussion / meeting and how to conduct Section 47 Enquires.

-This Chapter was amended in December 2016 with corrections and points of clarification throughout and should be re-read.
+This chapter was amended in January 2019 to update references to Working Together with corrections and points of clarification throughout and should be re-read.

 - Duty to Conduct Section 47 Enquiries